 The Secret of Submission: When Hashem Knocks on the Door and Asks for Charity

-Class No. 15 | Class 1 - Sunday Morning Parshas Nasso, 28 Iyar 5755 - In the Yeshiva (Continued from No. 14)
+Lesson No. 15 | Lesson 1 - Sunday Morning, Parashas Nasso, 28 Iyar 5755 - At the Yeshiva (Continued from No. 14)

 Hashem constricts Himself to us only when we make ourselves small.
-Through the encounter with the poor person knocking on the door, and through the challenges of married life, a person learns the purpose of his life: to reach absolute humility and the realization that he is "dust and ashes."
-Only from this lowliness do the gates of Heaven open and one merits the revelation of Godliness.
+Through the encounter with the poor person knocking on the door, and through the challenges of married life, a person learns the ultimate purpose of his life: to reach absolute humility and the realization that he is "dust and ashes."
+Only from this lowliness do the gates of Heaven open, and one merits the revelation of Godliness.

-When a person makes himself small in the world, Hashem also "makes Himself small" and constricts Himself toward him, as it were, so that he can contain the Divine light.
+When a person makes himself small in the world, Hashem also "makes Himself small" and constricts Himself toward him, as it were, so that the person can contain the Divine light.
 But when a person thinks he is better than others and becomes arrogant, Hashem begins to show him His infinity.
 In such a state, the verse is fulfilled:

 If we agree to constrict ourselves, Hashem comes and pleads before us.
 He comes in submission with a small request:

-"And now, Israel, what does Hashem your God ask of you?"
+"And now, Israel, what does Hashem your God ask of you."

 The Secret of Marriage: Reaching Dust and Ashes